Hierarchical Linear Regression (Pigs dataset)

 import statsmodels.api as sm

-In this notebook we demo how to perform a Bayesian hierarchical linear regression.
+This notebook will demonstrate how to perform a Bayesian hierarchical linear regression in Bambi and PyMC.

 # Load up data from statsmodels